Are you a charity or a non-profit organisation? If so, you could be eligible to host a Career Development Placement Student!

 Click here for The Process of hosting a placement for CDM works.

-We encourage all organisations to arrange a meeting with prospective CDM students prior to accepting them.
+We encourage all organisations to arrange a meeting (telephone, Zoom, in-person, however works best) with prospective CDM students prior to accepting them.
 This allows everyone involved to ask questions and be sure the placement is a good match.

 The Initial Visit